The First Year of Motherhood - An Honest Reflection on the Longest and Shortest Year of My Life

 I did it.
 Year one down, many more to go.
 No one told me that this year would be both the shortest and longest year of my life.

 In fact, no one told me a lot of things.
-However rest assured, because I'll fill you in on a few realities about the first year of of motherhood.
+However rest assured, because I'll fill you in on a few realities about the first year of motherhood.
 Bottom line - it's hard and beautiful and I want you to know that you are NOT alone.
-Your first year will look different than mine, but fellow momma this is not the time to compare our experiences with judgement on me or you.
-Ok...judge me if you like, but be kind to yourself.
+Your first year will look different than mine, but fellow momma, this is not the time to compare our experiences with judgement on me or you.
+Okay ... judge me if you like, but be kind to yourself.
 This is your time to connect with me as I share a few honest reflections on the first year of motherhood.

-You will feel lots of emotions ranging from amazement to terrified, and that is pretty much par for the course I'd say.
+You will feel a lot of emotions, ranging from amazement to terror, and that is pretty much par for the course I'd say.
 Don't fight it.
 Accept it.

 For a year I have done many things again and again and again.
 Nurse.
 Rock.
 Feed.
 Play.
 Diapers.
 Bathe.
-Stare at my son in disbelief....disbelief that he is mine and I LOVE him so much...and disbelief that he just pooped on the bathmat.
+Stare at my son in disbelief; disbelief that he is mine and I LOVE him so much and disbelief that he just pooped on the bathmat.
 At times motherhood is pure joy.
-At times I have felt like I'm loosing it.
+At times I have felt like I'm losing it.
 At times I've felt confident in my mothering.
 Other times I've doubted myself.
 I've felt great peace and other times great anxiety.

 Now that we've established that you will likely feel the whole color wheel of emotions, let's explore a few more reflections, observations, and well, confessions related to the first year of motherhood.

-Mothering is more consuming than a full-time job and it requires that lots of decisions be made:
+Mothering is more consuming than a full-time job and it requires that a lot of decisions be made:

 - In the early weeks with a nursing-around-the-clock newborn, I ran into the startling reality that this gig is literally 24/7.
 You never truly clock out.
 Thankfully, sleep depravation does get better.

 - Mothering sometimes feels like 525,600 decisions.
-Cloth or disposable, Co-sleep or crib, breastfeed or bottle feed, nurse on demand or schedule, BLW or purée, sleep train or not, go back to work or stay home, this or that car seat, nurse to sleep or never nurse to sleep, allow screen time or shun all of it, only wooden toys or I'll take all the toys that sing and light up, baby sign language or not...You get the picture.
+Cloth or disposable, co-sleep or crib, breastfeed or formula feed, nurse on demand or schedule, BLW or purée, sleep train or not, go back to work or stay home, this or that car seat, nurse to sleep or never nurse to sleep, allow screen time or shun all of it, only wooden toys or I'll take all the toys that sing and light up, baby sign language or not ... you get the picture.
 So.
 Many.
 Decisions.